Creamy Chicken and Broccoli Skillet

 • Easy: this chicken and broccoli recipe is super easy to put together in just one pan and only needs 30 minutes of your time.

 • Healthy: juicy chicken breast recipe made with a handful of simple and healthy ingredients and loaded with nutrition and veggies.
-It is also a low carb meal.
+It is also a low-carb meal.

-• Simple, quick, and delicious: you will love how simple and quick it is to make this recipe. full of flavor and a straight forward recipe to put together.
+• Simple, quick, and delicious: you will love how simple and quick it is to make this recipe. full of flavor and a straightforward recipe to put together.

 top view chicken and broccoli recipe

-Ingredient you will need
+Ingredients you will need

-kosher salt and ground pepper, to taste
+• Kosher salt and ground pepper, to taste

-lemon wedges, optional to serve
+• Lemon wedges, optional to serve

 ingredients to make creamy chicken and broccoli

-How to make this easy chicken recipe
+How to make creamy chicken and broccoli

 • Prepare the chicken: Rub the chicken with the seasonings on all sides.